tomiiha/Client_List/README.md

 ### Client List Program

 Python Script for client list creation, retention, and exporting.
+Curently on ice, as need to learn front-end prior to this going further.

 **Currently under work:**
   1. Client input for basic details.